department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

               <ul>
                 <li>A photocopy of the insured person’s death certificate, showing the date and cause of death.
 An original copy of the death certificate isn’t required. </li>
                 <li>
-                  Copy of your military discharge papers (DD214 or other separation documents)
+                  A copy of your military discharge papers (DD214 or other separation documents)
                 </li>
                 <li>
-                  <strong>Mortgage payoff or account statement,\*</strong> which should include which should include the balance of mortgage after last payment made before Veteran’s death, <strong>the address of the mortgage company\**</strong> where the VMLI payment should be sent, and the prorated amount of interest due for the rest of the month of the Veteran's death (sometimes called a "per diem" or "per day" rate).
+                  <strong>A mortgage payoff or account statement\*</strong>, which should include the balance of mortgage after last payment made before Veteran’s death, <strong>the address of the mortgage company\**</strong> where the VMLI payment should be sent, and the prorated amount of interest due for the rest of the month of the Veteran's death (sometimes called a "per diem" or "per day" rate).
                 </li>
               </ul>
               <div>
                 <strong>\*You must get your mortgage payoff or account statement on your own.</strong> VA can’t get this information on your behalf because of privacy laws.
-Find out more about how to get your mortgage payoff or account statement.
                 <br>
                 <br>
                 <strong>\**This should be different than the address to which your monthly payments are sent</strong>.